THE SURROUNDS

 *Please check each venue’s opening hours as they change seasonally.

-Den Burger - Located in the heart of Denmark township.
-Locally sourced, regeneratively farmed, grass-fed beef as well as vegan/vegetarian options.
+Den Burger - Locally sourced, regeneratively farmed, grass-fed beef as well as vegan/vegetarian options.

 Good Food Factory - on the outskirts of town.
 Grab a burger and ice cream following a day at the beach or day trip from Walpole.